aws-samples/terraform-eks-workshop/workshop/content/500_eks-terraform-workshop/530_Network/tf-files.md

 ### vpc-cluster.tf

-This defines the VPC we are going to use, note the "output" variables eks-vpc and eks-cidr, These values can be accessed from other build sections using Terraform remote state which will be descibled later.
+This defines the VPC we are going to use, note the "output" variables eks-vpc and eks-cidr, These values can be accessed from other build sections using Terraform remote state which will be described later.

 {{%expand "Expand here to see the code" %}}
 ```bash